Plechareas/pdf-chat-agent/README.md

 Chat with any PDF using AI — powered by Groq Llama 3.1 models.

+👉 Try it instantly on Streamlit Cloud:
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://pdf-chat-agent-ezlibcmwk8txpxn96pyo5a.streamlit.app/)

+ 💡 *No installation needed — upload a PDF and start chatting right in your browser!*

 Built with Python, ChromaDB, SentenceTransformers, and Ollama.
 No API keys.
 No cloud dependencies.
 Just pure local AI magic. 🧠✨